 Exams and Tests

-Glomus tympanum tumors are diagnosed by a physical examination.
-They may be seen in the ear or behind the ear drum.
+Glomus tympanum tumors are diagnosed by a physical exam.
+They may be seen in the ear or behind the eardrum.

 Diagnosis also involves scans, including: